powsybl/powsybl-integration-test/doc/README.md

 Obviously, a test case actual form depends on the calculation that you want to run.
 For instance, a test case for Load Flow calculations will contain:
 - **Load flow calculation parameters**
   - A network, defining the problem topology.
-A
   - A LoadFlowParameters object, defining the parameters to apply to the calculation (See Java class [com.powsybl.loadflow.LoadFlowParameters](https://github.com/powsybl/powsybl-core/blob/main/loadflow/loadflow-api/src/main/java/com/powsybl/loadflow/LoadFlowParameters.java)).
 - **Load flow calculation results**